SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Evaluation

-\textbf{Settings} For link prediction, OGB's standard data split is used to isolate validation and test links (queries) from the input graph.
-For prediction tasks of relation type and higher-order pattern, the same procedure to prepare graph data is adopted as in SUREL \cite{yin2022algorithm}: the relations of paper-author (P-A, "written by") and paper-paper (P-P, "cited by") are selected; higher-order queries in hypergraph datasets are node triplets, where the goal is to predict whether it will foster a hyperedge given two of them have observed pairwise connections; to learn the representation on hypergraphs, we project hyperedges into cliques and treat the projection results as ordinary graphs.
+\textbf{Settings} For link prediction, OGB's standard data split is used to isolate validation and test links from the input graph.
+For prediction tasks of relation type and higher-order pattern, the same procedure to prepare graph data is adopted as in \cite{yin2022algorithm}: the relations of paper-author (P-A, "written by") and paper-paper (P-P, "cited by") are selected; higher-order queries in hypergraph datasets are node triplets, where the goal is to predict whether it will foster in a hyperedge given two of them have observed pairwise connections; to learn the representation on hypergraphs, we project hyperedges into cliques and treat the projection results as ordinary graphs.
 All experiments are run 10 times independently, and we report the mean performance and standard deviation.

-\textbf{Baselines} We consider three classes of baselines. \textit{Canonical GNNs}: GCN \cite{kipf2016semi}, GraphSAGE \cite{hamilton2017inductive}, and their variants with the prefix `H*' that are directly applied for heterogeneous graphs with node types and for hypergraphs through clique expansion.
-R-GCN \cite{schlichtkrull2018modeling} that performs relational message passing on heterogeneous graphs; \textit{Scalable GNNs}: GraphSAINT \cite{zeng2019graphsaint} and Cluster-GCN \cite{chiang2019cluster}; SGRL models: SEAL \cite{zhang2018link,zhang2021labeling}, GDGNN \cite{kong2022geodesic}, BUDDY \cite{chamberlain2022graph}, and SUREL \cite{yin2022algorithm}.
-SEAL adopts online subgraph sampling due to the potential huge memory consumption for offline subgraph extraction.
-Fig. \ref{fig:subg_sampler} (a) compares the time cost to perform subgraph sampling across different SGRL methods.
-We adopt the official implementations of all baselines with tuned parameters that match their reported results.
-BUDDY's source code is not available yet, we adopt their reported results on OGB from \cite{chamberlain2022graph}.
+\textbf{Baselines} We consider two classes of baselines. \textit{Canonical GNNs}: GCN \cite{kipf2016semi}, GraphSAGE \cite{hamilton2017inductive}, GraphSAINT \cite{zeng2019graphsaint} and their variants with the prefix `H*' that are directly applied for heterogeneous graphs with node types and for hypergraphs through clique expansion.
+R-GCN \cite{schlichtkrull2018modeling} performs relational message passing on heterogeneous graphs. \textit{SGRL Models}: SEAL \cite{zhang2018link,zhang2021labeling}, GDGNN \cite{kong2022geodesic}, and SUREL \cite{yin2022algorithm}.
+SEAL adopts online subgraph sampling due to its intractable space needs for offline extraction.
+Fig. \ref{fig:subg_sampler} (a) compares the time cost for subgraph sampling across different SGRL methods.
+We use all baselines' official implementations with tuned hyperparameters to match their reported results.